scientistigwe/tasktopia/README.md

 forecast_condition: Weather condition forecasted for that day.
 forecast_temperature: Projected temperature for that day.
 forecast_location: Specific location relevant to the forecast.

+Automation logic:
+To automate the status updates for your to-do list, you could implement a system that combines due dates, current time, and task progress.
+Here's a potential approach:

+Add required fields:

+Due date
+Start date (optional)
+Estimated time to complete
+Progress indicator (e.g., percentage complete)

+Automate status updates based on these rules:

+Todo:

+Task is created but not started

+In Progress:

+Task has a start date and has been started
+Progress is between 1% and 99%
+Current date is before or on the due date

+Completed:

+Progress reaches 100%

+Overdue:

+Current date is past the due date
+Progress is less than 100%

+Implement a background process:

+Run periodically (e.g., daily or hourly)
+Check all tasks and update statuses based on the rules

+Real-time updates:

+Update status immediately when user modifies progress or marks a task as complete

+Notifications:

+Alert users when tasks are nearing their due date or becoming overdue